Between the Buttons: Artwork

-The back cover of Between the Buttons is dominated by a six-panel cartoon accompanied by a rhythmic poem drawn by drummer Charlie Watts.
-When Watts asked Oldham what the title of the album would be, he told him it was "between the buttons", a term meaning "undecided".
-Watts gave the phrase to the title of his cartoon which in turn became the title of the album.
+The back cover of Between the Buttons is dominated by a six-panel cartoon accompanied by a rhythmic poem drawn by Watts.
+When he asked Oldham what the title of the album would be, he told him it was "between the buttons", a name Jagger came up with after noticing the shiny buttons on Watt's shirt.
 On the album cover itself, the band name and album title appear on the buttons on Watts' overcoat.
-Often difficult to see, this text was included blown-up on a hype-sticker affixed to original US pressings and would also be added to the bottom corners of the artwork for several CD and LP reissues.
+Often difficult to see, this text was included blown up on a hype sticker affixed to original US pressings and would also be added to the bottom corners of the artwork for several CD and LP reissues.

 Marketing and sales

-Between the Buttons, like many British long-players, differed between its UK and US versions.
+Between the Buttons, like many British long-players of the era, differed between its UK and US versions.
 The UK edition (in the form Oldham and the Stones intended it) was issued on 20 January 1967 (Mono, LK 4852; Stereo, SKL 4852) on Decca Records, concurrently with a separate single, "Let's Spend the Night Together" b/w "Ruby Tuesday".
 As was common in the British record industry at the time, the single did not appear on the album.
 Between the Buttons reached number three in the UK.
-In the US, the album was released the following day by London Records on 21 January 1967 (mono, LL 3499; stereo, PS 499).
-"Let's Spend the Night Together" and "Ruby Tuesday" were slotted onto the album while "Back Street Girl" and "Please Go Home" were removed (these would be included on the following US odds-and-ends release, Flowers, in July 1967).
+In the US, the album was released by London Records in early February 1967 (mono, LL 3499; stereo, PS 499).
+"Let's Spend the Night Together" and "Ruby Tuesday" were slotted onto the album while "Back Street Girl" and "Please Go Home" were removed (these would be included on the following US odds-and-ends release, Flowers, in June 1967).
 With "Ruby Tuesday" reaching number one, Between the Buttons shot to number two in the US, going gold.

 In August 2002, both editions of Between the Buttons were reissued in a new remastered CD and SACD digipak by ABKCO Records.
 Almost all reissues of the album since 1968 have been in stereo; in 2016, the album's mono release was reissued on CD, vinyl, and digital download as part of The Rolling Stones in Mono.
-While most reissues have used the US track-listing to maximise profit by featuring the two hit singles, the UK version was re-issued by ABKCO in 2003 on 180 gram vinyl in the US.
+While most reissues have used the US track listing to maximise profit by featuring the two hit singles, the UK version was re-issued by ABKCO in 2003 on 180-gram vinyl in the US.